albertogeniola/terraform-gce-vyos/README.md

 # Limitations
-Some organizational policy might require an exception for this module to work.
+Some organizational policies might require an exception for this module to work.
 For instance, the `constraints/storage.uniformBucketLevelAccess` constraint should not apply to the bucket where the configuration is held, as the current version of the module works with ACLs on single objects.
 If you plan to use VyOS instance with a public IP assigned, you should make sure that the policy `constraints/compute.vmExternalIpAccess` does allow that.